wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 {{RFC8950}} discusses advertising of IPv4 NLRI with a next-hop address that belongs to the IPv6 protocol, but confines itself to how this is carried and advertised in the BGP protocol.

-This document is much more general, and discusses the concept of v4-via-v6 routes themselves, the design and operational considerations, and the implications of using them.
+This document, on the other hand, discusses the concept of v4-via-v6 routes independently of any specific routing protocol, their design and operational considerations, and the implications of using them.

 { Editor note, to be removed before publication.
 This document is heavily based on draft-ietf-babel-v4viav6.
 When draft-ietf-babel-v4viav6 was